Grape vs Grapefruit - Health impact and Nutrition Comparison

 Weight Loss

-Grapefruits contain fever sugars, fats, carbs and have a lower glycemic index than grapes.
-In general, grapefruits are weight loss-friendly fruits.
-The other characteristic that helps with weight loss is that grapefruits contain a few calories but water.
+Grapefruits contain fever sugars, fats, and carbs and have a lower glycemic index than grapes.
+In general, grapefruits are weight-loss-friendly fruits.
+The other characteristic that helps with weight loss is that grapefruits contain few calories but water.
 One study shows that eating half of fresh grapefruit before meals may help to lose weight.
-Grapefruits are good in the case of low calories, low fats, low carbs diets [16].
+Grapefruits are suitable for low calories, low fats, and low carbs diets [16].

 Kidney Stones